Quantifying model uncertainty for the observed non-Gaussian data by the Hellinger distance: Numerical Experiments

 \section{Numerical Experiments}

 We now explore how the Hellinger distance can be used to estimate the parameters of SDE driven by a symmetric $\alpha$-stable L\'{e}vy process.
 We consider the following example

 In this example, a nonlinear drift term is $f(x, \theta) = -\theta x^3 + x$ with uncertain parameter $\theta$.
 We start with training data from numerical simulations of Eq.(\ref{sd}).
-The stochastic trajectory can be regarded as a heavy-tailed time series with $6\times10^6$ data points with the parameters $\alpha=1.7$, $\theta=1$ and $\epsilon=0.3$ shown in the Fig. \ref{fig:tra}(a).
+The stochastic trajectory can be regarded as a heavy-tailed time series with the parameters $\alpha=1.7$, $\theta=1$ and $\epsilon=0.3$ shown in the Fig. \ref{fig:tra}(a).
+Here, the choice of parameters $\alpha \in (0, 2)$, $\theta \in [0.5, 1.5]$ and $\epsilon \in (0, 1]$ are arbitrary.
+Our work focus on the comparison the similarity between the estimated and original parameters in the SDE (\ref{sd}) by minimizing the Hellinger distance.
+The Hellinger distance measures the similarity between an empirical probability density of non-Gaussian observations and a solution (as a probability density) of the associated nonlocal Fokker-Planck equation (\ref{fp1}).

 The empirical probability density function $p_d$ for observations (Fig. \ref{fig:tra}(a)) could be determined by the normal kernel method.
 In the simulation, we use the MATLAB function \emph{ksensity} to evaluate the $p_d(x)$ for $x \in (-3, 3)$ as shown in Fig. \ref{fig:tra}(b).
 A selected bandwidth is $h=1.8s/n^{1/5}$, where $n = 6\times10^6$ is the number of observed data points and $s$ is the standard deviation of the data set.

 Now we provide the details of the computation to infer parameters from the observations.
 The value of the parameters are estimated by minimizing the Hellinger distance over the parameter space $\Theta$.
 We shall first estimate single parameter assuming that the values of the other parameters are known, and then estimate multiple parameters